mui/material-ui/docs/src/pages/careers/lead-designer.md

 ## About you

-We're looking for someone with an expert eye for Both UI and UX design.
+We're looking for someone with an expert eye for both UI and UX design.
-Additionally, you're a manager that can assist, support, and guide the team, It's also important that you have enough development skills – CSS, JSX, Git, etc. – to assist the implementation of the designs (or implemenet them yourself).
 Details matter to you.

+You're a manager that can support, and guide the team.
+And, it's also important that you have enough development skills – CSS, JSX, Git, etc. – to assist the implementation of the designs (or implemenet them yourself).

 ### Skills you should have